 The following Actions can be used to request child custody and visitation:

 Divorce (aka Dissolution of marriage): Temporary and permanent custody and visitation orders can be requested.
 Once a judgment has been granted, modifications to original orders can be requested under this court case and no new action is needed.

 Legal Separation: If you do not want a divorce but no longer plan on living with your spouse, you may file a motion for legal separation, and request custody and visitation orders from the court.

 Paternity: When the parents are not married, a paternity action must be initiated in order to receive court orders for child custody and visitation.

-Domestic Violence Restraining Order: If you are currently dealing with a situation involving domestic violence against you and/or your children, you may file a restraining order with temporary custody and visitation.
-Depending on the jurisdiction, you may to file an additional request or order to show cause in order to receive a custody and visitation order from the court.
+Domestic Violence Restraining Order: If you are currently dealing with a situation involving domestic violence against you and/or your children, you may need to file a restraining order with temporary custody and visitation.
+Depending on the jurisdiction, you may need to file an additional request or order to show cause in order to receive a custody and visitation order from the court.

 If you need to initiate a divorce, paternity, or domestic violence restraining order, Family Court Direct can help you complete all the necessary paperwork.

 If you have an open family law case or a prior judgment in family court, you may use your previous court action as the basis for new or modified custody and visitation orders.
 The first step involves filling out the court required forms to initiate a hearing for custody and visitation, and then filing those forms with the court.
 You will then either be sent to mediation or receive a hearing date where both parents can present their side of the story.
 Once the Judge has considered all the evidence, either an order will be entered by the court, or the parents may be ordered to mediation.
 Once the court is satisfied that the new orders are in the best interests of the child, those orders will become binding until such time as the child reaches the age of 18 or is emancipated, unless another modification is requested at a later date.